NTI-Gymnasieingenjor/lunchpad/README.md

    This will turn ON the display (display_power 1) at 6:30.<br>
    This will turn OFF the display (display_power 0) at 18:00.

-   If you forgot what the stars mean see "Automatic reboot at a set time".
+   If you forgot what the stars mean refer to "Automatic reboot at a set time".
 </details>

 <details>
    <summary>Using two screens (Optional)</summary>

-   1. From the desktop click the Raspberri pi icon in the top left
+   1. From the desktop click the Raspberri pi icon in the top left.

-   3. In the drop down menu click "Preferences"
+   3. In the drop down menu click "Preferences".

-   4. Click "Screen Configuration"
+   4. Click "Screen Configuration".

-   5. In this layout editor you should see HDMI 1 and HDMI 2 boxes if you have connected two screns successfully
+   5. In this layout editor you should see HDMI 1 and HDMI 2 boxes if you have connected two screens successfully.

-   6. Simply drag and drop one screen on the other to mirror it, now it will display the same thing on both screens
+   6. Simply drag and drop one screen on top of the other to mirror it, now the displays will be mirrored.

 </details>